“Modernization”

 “Modernization”: The College of Psychologists and Behaviour Analysts of Ontario’s (CPBAO) Decision to Reduce Training and Examinations

 Along with the majority of psychology practitioners and members of the public (90% of nearly 10,000 responses), I deeply oppose the CPBAO’s submission to the provincial Minister of Health to severely reduce required training and licensing (knowledge and competency) exams for those wanting to be called psychologists.
 “Modernization” changes mean new master’s level practitioners, who will be permitted to perform psychotherapy and communicate diagnoses, will have substantially less training.
-The risk to the public is far too high to justify allowing undertrained practitioners to work independently without receiving years more careful supervision.
+The risk to the public is far too high to justify allowing undertrained practitioners to work independently without receiving years more careful supervision to ensure both breadth and depth of experience of practitioners.

 Background: Previous and Newly Approved Standards

 Until recently, master’s level practitioners, who registered as “psychological associates” were required to complete five years of “hands on” experience after obtaining their master’s degree in order to be registered psychological associates.
-It was thought that several carefully supervised years of experience, adhering to the CPBAO’s supervision standards, would provide both knowledge and experience that is acquired through formal doctoral training educational pathways.
-For years, this model has produced competent practitioners.
+It was thought that several carefully supervised years of experience, provided by psychologists adhering to the CPBAO’s supervision standards, would promote both knowledge and experience to a level consistent with what is acquired through formal doctoral training educational pathways.
+For years, this model has produced many competent MA-level practitioners.

-While a doctoral degree does not provide a guarantee that the psychologist is going to be right for every client or guarantee they have expertise to assess and treat each client’s particular concerns, moving forward, “psychologist” will include varying training and experience.
-Doctoral psychologists do not just complete research as part of their doctoral training; they complete advanced course work, comprehensive examinations that are often clinically focused, multiple clinical practica, and a one-year clinical residency.
-This means, a doctoral psychologist will have more advanced formal education about mental health, therapy, and assessment as well as years more hands-on training where they are carefully evaluated for competency by multiple supervisors in a range of client-care settings.
+While a doctoral degree does not provide a guarantee that the psychologist is going to be right for every client or guarantee they have expertise to assess and treat each client’s particular concerns, moving forward, the title of “psychologist” will include individuals with highly variable training and experience.
+Doctoral psychologists do not just complete research as part of their doctoral training; they complete advanced course work, comprehensive examinations that are often clinically focused, multiple clinical practica, and a one-year clinical residency—gaining both course-based and practical knowledge and experience with a wide range of clients and concerns.
+This training pathway to become a doctoral psychologist means that these practitioners have more advanced formal education about ethics, mental health, therapy, and assessment as well as years more hands-on training where they are carefully evaluated for competency by multiple supervisors in a range of client-care settings.

 It is prudent to note, there is no master’s program approved by either of the national accrediting bodies that set the standards for clinical psychology training programs in North America (i.e., the Canadian Psychological Association, the American Psychological Association).
 Newer master’s level practitioners in psychology who will be allowed to use the title ‘psychologist’ will be required to complete much less hands-on training.
-They will also have lower stakes licensing processes that traditionally have been in place to ensure practitioners have the requisite knowledge and competency to practice independently (without supervision).
+They will also have lower stakes licensing processes—previously more stringent processes have been in place to ensure practitioners have the requisite knowledge and competency to practice independently (without supervision).
 Notably, in the absence of a residency year, several practicum placements, and additional graduate courses relevant to clinical psychology that doctoral psychologists complete, master’s level psychologists in Ontario who were previously designated as “psychological associates” also completed several years of “hands on” supervised work experience supporting their competency before becoming licensed to practice autonomously.
+The concerns of most who oppose these changes pertains to the registration of master’s level practitioners completing (often online) degrees with lower entrance requirements and lower standards for courses and limited training experiences who will then be permitted to practice with the full scope of services.
+Education and experience helps practitioners learn skills required to practice competently and learn limits of their competence.
+A brief review of various MA-level practitioners transferring from other jurisdictions listing scopes of practice broader than most doctoral psychologists raises concerns about their understanding of limits of competency.

 Self-Serving Psychologists!
 Really?!